msx752/MSniper/README.md

 - program working same protocol pokesiniper2://
 - program can working multiple NecroBot and same pokemon location will send all working bot at the same time

+# Advantage
+- program can use with [PogoLocationFeeder](https://github.com/5andr0/PogoLocationFeeder/releases/latest) instead of other snipe program

 # Usage
 - firstly, run NecroBot (doesn't matter how many use bot)
 - secondly, run once registerProtocol.bat (if you change file location, you have to run again)